-The investigation by the investigation authorities in Japan, the investigation by the U.S. Department of Justice and the above-mentioned civil complaints are all at an early stage.
-It is difficult to reasonably estimate the final penalties, compensation for damages, and other outcomes at this time, but they may possibly result in a monetary burden.
-In addition, there may be additional monetary burden due to compensation cost for the exchange of products by customers, compensation cost relating to the inspections by customers and other actions.
+In regard to the indictment on the alleged violation of the Unfair Competition Prevention Act, a second court hearing was conducted in January 2019, where the prosecutors demanded a fine of 100 million yen.
+Kobe Steel was consequently convicted on the said fine in March 2019, and the judgement became final.
+It is difficult to reasonably estimate the final penalties, compensation for damages, and other outcomes at this time in regard to the investigation by the U.S. Department of Justice and the above-mentioned civil complaints (excluding item 2 above), but they may possibly result in a monetary burden.
+In addition, there may be additional monetary burden due to compensation cost for the exchange of products by customers, compensation cost relating to the inspections by customers, and other actions.

-It is possible that these factors will affect Kobe Steel's financial results.
-However, as it is difficult to reasonably estimate the impact of these factors at this time, these factors have not been reflected in the non-consolidated financial statements.
+It is possible that these factors will affect Kobe Steel's consolidated financial results.
+However, as it is difficult to reasonably estimate the impact of these factors at this time, they have not been reflected in the non-consolidated financial statements.